jeygen/Algo-Practice/stateMachine/README.txt

             - '0' to delete all garbage
             - '<A-H>' to see status of desired state
         - 'g' to show garbage contents

+Bugs:

+    - Line 245: the c command only refutes some bad input, it is possible to assign a next state as a letter not A-H, not sure why